boostorg/msm/include/boost/msm/backmp11/README.md

 TODOs:

-- Get rid of one more fold (-> copy_if & transform) in dispatch_table
-- Introduce cell_initializer in favor_compile_time

 Ideas short-term:

-- Skip the dispatch table if the event is not part of the SM's transition table
+- Skip the dispatch table if the event is not part of the SM's transition table (non-recursive) -> There are 3 options: Sub-SM is active (call it) or event is deferred (defer it) or have no action (call no transition)

 Ideas long-term:

-- Switch tables to have events as rows instead of states as rows
+- Switch tables to have events as rows instead of states as rows -> Would be another m_dispatch_tables member in state_machine -> Needs remapping before dispatch:
+--> Event gets converted to an index and used in a mapping table, that gets the actual index in the dispatch table of the current state
+--> Then we can execute the function

 Learnings: